rakovets/course-java-core/README.md

-# java-practice
+# course-java-basic

-This project contains:
+This project is for the Java Basic course.
+It contains for each theme of this course:
+- examples
 - tasks
- - tests for tasks
+- tests for these tasks

 ## Modules

 2. Variables.
 Data types.
 Math operators